wyatt-johnson-git/ACSL/Signs/Podcast_Studio_Checklist.md

 - [ ] Get all relevant parties in the room
 - [ ] Shut door fully
 - [ ] Wear headphones
-- [ ] Position microphones in front of speakers, test by speaking
+- [ ] Position microphones in front of speakers

+## Test Recording
+- [ ] In OBS click the start recording button
+- [ ] Test by
+  - [ ] Speaking
+  - [ ] Moving on camera or on screen
+  - [ ] changing scenes within OBS
+- [ ] Click the stop recording button
+- [ ] In finder, in the movies directory, view and listen to the newest movie.
+- [ ] If happy with the result continue, otherwise ask a lab employee for help.

 ## Start Recording
 - [ ] In OBS click the start recording button